-Windows Live or any other Messenger provides for a cool way to communicate.
+Chat applications or Messenger provides for a cool way to communicate.
 But like in all communication, there are some etiquettes which we need to follow.

 However, there are some who don’t follow them.
-These are what I’d consider the most serious Messenger etiquette offenses.
+These are what I’d consider the most serious Chat or Messaging etiquette offenses.

-1. Most common Messenger Messenger etiquette offenders are those who ignore the status, and just go ahead and start conversing.
+1. The most common Chat or Messaging etiquette offenders are those who ignore the status, and just go ahead and start conversing.
 In fact these days, very few kind souls actually respect the “Do Not Disturb” sign.

 The best way in such cases would be to send a “Ping me when you are free or available” sort of a message and let go.
 This then lets the person know that you want to communicate with him.